HMS Bedouin: Construction and career

 She served in the Second Battle of Narvik, where she was slightly damaged, and in the 1941 commando raid on the Lofoten islands.
-During Operation Harpoon, a large allied convoy to ressuply Malta, she was sunk by the combined action of Italian cruisers and and an SM.79 torpedo bomber on 15 June 1942.
+During Operation Harpoon, a large allied convoy to resupply Malta, she was sunk by the combined action of Italian cruisers and and an SM.79 torpedo bomber on 15 June 1942.
 Bedouin was hit by at least 12 six-inch rounds and near-misses from the cruisers and an aerial torpedo before sinking.
 A gunner manning a .5-inch (12.7 mm) quad machine gun mounting shot down the torpedo bomber which delivered the coup de grâce.
 Twenty-eight men from her complement were killed in action and 213 were taken as prisoners of war by the Italian Navy.